 Since 1997, the Wetlands Initiative has partnered with the Forest Service to restore native ecosystems at Midewin, providing extensive technical and financial support for habitat restoration.
 More than just a "prairie," Midewin can become a complex mosaic of habitats, which include wetlands -- marsh, sedge meadow, wet prairies, and rare dolomitic wetlands.
 Read a scientist’s perspective on the importance of restoring the broader landscape of wetlands here.

 The Initiative has successfully leveraged more than $2.5 million to support the restoration of 1,500 acres of once-lost and degraded wetland and prairie habitat.
 In doing so, we have modeled how private organizations can partner with federal agencies to accomplish significant work.
-In 2007, the Wetlands Initiative was honored nationally by the U.S. Forest Service received a Conservation and Native Landscaping Award from Chicago Wilderness and the U.S. Environmental Protection Agency.
+In 2013, TWI’s first restoration project at Midewin in partnership with the U.S. Forest Service received a Conservation and Native Landscaping Award from Chicago Wilderness and the U.S. Environmental Protection Agency.

 At one time, prairies dominated more than 60 percent of the Illinois landscape, but today, less than 0.01 percent of high-quality tallgrass prairie remains in the state.
 Midewin National Tallgrass Prairie offers visitors a one-of-a-kind opportunity to experience a large restored prairie-wetland landscape and its rare native plants and wildlife.

-In 2013, the Wetlands Initiative's work at Midewin has been made possible by generous support from the following donors: Grand Victoria Foundation, National Forest Foundation, Gaylord & Dorothy Donnelley Foundation, Caesars Foundation, the U.S. Forest Service, Ecolab, and Clearwater Paper Corporation.
+In 2014, the Wetlands Initiative’s work at Midewin has been made possible by generous support from the following donors: Grand Victoria Foundation, National Forest Foundation, Gaylord & Dorothy Donnelley Foundation, the U.S. Forest Service, Ecolab, and Clearwater Paper Corporation.